ballerina-platform/ballerina-lang/misc/json-to-record-converter/README.md

    (ArrayPropertyItem|decimal|int|string|int[]|(int|string)[][])[] arrayProperty;
 };
 ```
-The implementation can handle such complex scenarios as well.
-Here there are many values with different data types are handled.
-There is a nested array of different types within the array.
-Nested array of the same type.
-JSON object and JSON primitives.
-And all these types are handled when creating a Ballerina record by having the union of all these types.
+The implementation can handle complex scenarios having many values with different data types as well.
+The above scenario has a nested array of different types within the array.
+The nested array is of the same type as the JSON object and JSON primitives.
+All these types are handled when creating a Ballerina record by having the union of all these types.

 ## Contact Us
 Managed By [WSO2 Inc.](https://wso2.com/)